dstroy0/embedded_types/CONTRIBUTING.md

  *
  * @param[in] attribute_ Attribute name, as passed to __has_attribute.
  * @return               The value __has_attribute gives for attribute_.
+ * @note Every attribute macro below goes through this.
+Asking the compiler whether it supports an
+ *       attribute is more reliable than checking which compiler it is.
  * @warning Expands to EMBED_GNU_ATTRIBUTES where __has_attribute is undefined, ignoring attribute_.
+ *          Every attribute then gets the same answer.
+A compiler without __has_attribute gets all
+ *          of them or none.
  */
+#if defined(__has_attribute)
 #define EMBED_HAS_ATTRIBUTE(attribute_) __has_attribute(attribute_)
 ```